Suicide bomb hits army bus in Kabul, at least two dead

 The explosion took place in the eastern part of Kabul, capital but was powerful enough to be heard across town.

-(Reporting by Sayed Hassib Sadat, Mirwais Harooni and Hamid Shalizi; Writing by Jessica Donati; Editing by Alison Williams)
+(Reporting by Sayed Hassib Sadat, Mirwais Harooni and Hamid Shalizi; Writing by Jessica Donati; Editing by Ron Popeski)